Huntington, West Virginia: Economy

 Huntington is in the company's Southern Region and is the largest of ten operating divisions on the network.
 The division comprises the former railroads Chesapeake and Ohio (C&O); Baltimore and Ohio (B&O); Western Maryland (WM); Louisville and Nashville (L&N); and the Clinchfield.
 It serves the states of Kentucky, Tennessee, Virginia, West Virginia and Ohio.
 CSX's Huntington Division main office is in the historical former C&O passenger station downtown.
 The office is home to a regional office that is home to the divisions's top managers, a centralized yardmasters and train dispatchers center, a freight car light repair shop and a locomotive heavy repair facility in the city.

 Huntington is also home to Heiner's Bakery.
 Founded in 1905, Heiner's employs nearly 500 people in its 130000 sqft facility.
 The bakery was privately owned by the Heiner family and marketed exclusively under the "Heiner's" label until it was acquired by the Earthgrains division of Anheuser-Busch in 1994.
 Six months later, A-B spun off its bread business as the stand-alone Earthgrains Corporation.
 In 2000, Earthgrains merged with the Sara Lee Corporation.
 In 2011, Sara Lee sold its bread business, including the trademark Sara Lee, to the worldwide Grupo Bimbo, which is based in Mexico City.
 Today the bakery markets under the "Heiner's", "Earthgrains", "Sara Lee" and "Bimbo" brands.

 Huntington is still a base for the metalworking and welding trades with the repair of railroad rolling stock, barges, and river boat equipment.
 Major fabricating firms—such as the Special Metals Corporation plant, Steel of West Virginia, Martin Steel, Huntington Plating, Richwood Industries, Evans Welding and Fabricating Co, and Hammers Industries—serve the railroads, river transportation, steelmaking, coal, oil, natural gas, electrical, windpower, biofuel, and other important industries.

 Culture

-Huntington is influenced by Appalachian Culture, Southern culture, Midwestern culture, and Mid-Atlantic culture.
+Huntington is within Appalachia.
 The 2006 Warner Bros. motion picture We Are Marshall, the 2010 ABC series Jamie Oliver's Food Revolution, the 2017 television series My Brother, My Brother and Me, and the Netflix documentary "Heroin(e)" were all filmed in the city.